-Emily Lyman, Univesity of Wisconsin-La Crosse (Brown Deer High School, Class of 2018)
+Emily Lyman*, University of Wisconsin-La Crosse (Brown Deer High School, Class of 2018)

 Are we missing anyone?
 Please email us at firstname.lastname@example.org

-Congratulations to Cam Lasota (DSHA Class of 2022), who has committed to playing softball at the University of North Dakota.
+Congratulations to Cam Lasota (DSHA Class of 2022), who has signed her national letter of intent to play softball at the University of North Dakota.
 She played for 7 seasons for Shock and is our first alum to commit to a Division 1 university.
 It's a testament to her terrific work ethic.

 Here are the guidelines Tosa Shock is recommending to avoid contracting and spreading the coronavirus.